Kong/public-shared-renovate/CONTRIBUTING.md

 **Examples**

-- Adding or changing labels on PRs
+- Adding or changing labels on PRs (always includes the standard 'dependencies' label)
 - Assigning reviewers automatically
 - Adjusting automerge schedules for certain types of updates